Wander Franco Player Props: Rays vs. Pirates

 Pirates Pitching Rankings

-- The Pirates' 3.59 team ERA ranks seventh among all MLB pitching staffs.
+- The Pirates' 3.62 team ERA ranks ninth across all MLB pitching staffs.

-- The Pirates give up the fourth-fewest home runs in baseball (23 total, 0.8 per game).
+- Pirates pitchers combine to allow the fourth-fewest home runs in baseball (24 total, 0.8 per game).

-- The Pirates will send Contreras (3-1) to the mound to make his sixth start of the season.
-He is 3-1 with a 3.58 ERA and 24 strikeouts through 27 2/3 innings pitched.
+- The Pirates will send Keller (3-0) to the mound for his seventh start of the season.
+He is 3-0 with a 3.53 ERA and 40 strikeouts in 35 2/3 innings pitched.

-- In his most recent time out on Wednesday against the Los Angeles Dodgers, the righty tossed six scoreless innings while surrendering two hits.
+- The righty's last time out came on Thursday against the Los Angeles Dodgers, when he tossed six innings, surrendering two earned runs while allowing five hits.

-- The 23-year-old has a 3.58 ERA and 7.8 strikeouts per nine innings in five games this season, while giving up a batting average of .248 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.